Skip to main content

 • CLI / API: programmatic access to the same inputs

-• git push: direct edits to the installation’s repository
+• Repository change requests: reviewed edits to the installation’s repository

 The wizard writes to inputs.yaml.
-A git push to that file is equivalent.
-Akua re-renders on every change.
+Accepted repository changes update the same install state, and Akua re-renders after each accepted change.
 For edits the wizard doesn’t expose (patching individual fields, adding sidecars, swapping image registries), see Customize an installation via git →.
 Sellers control the wizard’s presentation by writing docstrings and @ui annotations on their Input schema.
-The same schema drives shareable install links at /i/<slug>.
+The same schema drives shareable Offers at /i/<hash>.

 Installation repositories